restatedev/documentation/docs/services/introspection.md

 An exhaustive description of the schema can be found in [the references](/references/restate-sql-introspection).

 :::info
 The `sys_status` table only contains entries for active invocations.
-So invocations that haven't completed yet and are either invoked or suspended.
+Active invocations are invocations that haven't completed yet and are either invoked or suspended.
 :::

 ### Key queries
 This following list contains some key queries on the `sys_status` table to give you an idea of the insights you can get from it:

 - List the ongoing invocations by executing: